gregorybesson/myProjectToolbar/README.md

 # myProjectToolbar
- - A Project Toolbar for your customers : They can comment and screenshot a page they test and a Jira ticket will be automagically created !
+myProjectToolbar is a tool available in 2 versions :
+- A toolbar at the bottom of you web pages.
 - A bookmarklet if you don't want or can't modify your code !

+In both versions, your users will be able to comment and screenshot a page they test and a Jira ticket will be automagically created !

 Tested succesfully on IE10+, FF, Chrome and Safari